Topics Map > Service Catalog > Accounts, passwords and security services > System Security

 Resetting Internet Browsers and removing Add-ons, Extensions and Plugins

-Plugins: A plugin is a piece of software that manages internet content that the internet browser is not designed to process.
+Plugins: A plugin is a software that manages internet content that the internet browser is not designed to process.
 These usually include patented formats for video, audio, online games, presentations, and more.
-Plugins are created and distributed by other companies.
-Make sure any you install onto your internet browser are from a trusted source.
+Plugins are created and distributed by other companies--always be sure to install them from a trusted source.

-Add-ons: Add-ons are like apps that you install to add extra functions to your browser.
-You can get add-ons that do things such as: compare prices, check the weather, change the look of Firefox, listen to music, or even update your Facebook profile.
+Add-ons: Add-ons are apps that can be installed to add extra functions to a browser.
+Add-ons would be things such as: weather forecasters, price comparisons, changing the look of a browser, listening to music, or even updating a Facebook profile.

 Managing Internet Explorer Browser

 View Add-ons on your Internet Explorer Browser and disable or enable Add-ons

 - Open the desktop, and then tap or click the Internet Explorer icon on the taskbar at the bottom of the screen

 - Tap or click the Tools (gear) menu, and then tap or click Manage add-ons

 - Under the "Show:" drop-down, tap or click All add-ons